naiduv/ERA-api/Readme.md

 ![UI](./ui.png)

-- A simple UI is available at locahost:8200
+- A simple UI is available at locahost:8200.
+See Running instruction above.
 - Allows user to see the Assitants, Update locations, Find the nearest 5 and Reserve/Release.

 ## Database Schema